John Robinson (aviator): Early employment

 Prior to entering college, Robinson held a short-term job as shoeshine man before getting a job as warehouse personnel.
 After finishing his college degree, Robinson was unable to find a suitable career in his hometown of Gulfport.
 Robinson attributed this to racial discrimination as many of the local garages were under white ownership; speaking to his father, he said, "[The garage owners will] give me a job sweeping, filling gas tanks, changing tires, or washing, but I'm an engine man ...
 When I talk to [them] about automotive science they smile, look at each other, and then look at me like I belong behind a mule and a plow."

 Robinson consequently moved to the Detroit area, where jobs in the automotive industry might be more plentiful.
-There, he had difficulty finding a line of work that his college degree would have ensured him, mainly due to his extensive knowledge on the trade being unwelcome by those who could not keep up with his intellect.
+There, he had difficulty finding a line of work that his college degree would have ensured him.
 Robinson continued to refuse jobs sweeping or as a messenger boy, and managed to become a mechanic's assistant instead.
 Despite continued discrimination and failure to acknowledge his experience from some of his white coworkers, Robinson's skill was noticed and he was promoted to a full mechanic and was given a pay raise.
 Sometime later, he was approached by taxi cab owner named Fitzgerald who offered to double his pay to work for his garage.
 Robinson took the job, but was never comfortable working for a business that secretly bootlegged whiskey to Canada during the Prohibition Age.

 Aviation

-Early flights

 Despite his successes as a mechanic, Robinson began searching for means to take to the air.
 He was eventually directed to a small field, where he met pilots Robert Williamson and Percy, and earned his first flight in Robert's Waco 9 after fixing the engine on Percy's Curtiss JN-4D (Jenny).

 Robinson was determined as ever to get back into the air, and sought his next best chance to do so in Chicago.
 After opening a garage for income, he repeatedly applied for the Curtiss-Wright School of Aviation.
 Robinson was rejected every time, but circumnavigated this roadblock altogether by becoming a janitor on Saturday nights, thereby being able to listen in on the lessons being taught in the evening class at the time.
 Becoming exposed to like-minded individuals in the subject, Robinson started the Aero Study Group, one that successfully managed to build its own airplane, tested out by the same night teacher whose class Robinson cleaned, Bill Henderson.
 Impressed by the plane, Henderson got Robinson a slot at the school, and, under the instructions of Mr. Snyder, Robinson became a licensed pilot.
 Before long, Robinson convinced the school to allow his peers from the Aero Study Group to enroll and become pilots as well.
-Later, Robinson, along with his friend Cornelius Coffey formed the Challenger Air Pilots Association for African Americans wanting to fly.